bellmit/attic/articles/preamble.rst

 Interpretation
 --------------

-This article is a non-binding summary of the intent of this Charter,.
+This article is a non-binding summary of the intent of this Charter.

 Mission
 -------